http://www.fpnotebook.com/

 - Mother or first-degree female relative under age 65

-- Sibling CAD history confers higher risk than parent
+- Sibling CAD history confers up to a 5 fold increased risk (higher than parent)

-- Risk Factors: Other (not used in Hyperlipidemia protocol)
+X. Risk Factors: Other substantial risks (not used in Hyperlipidemia protocol)

 - Obesity